odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/khempur/excursions/day-at-leisure-in-kempur/
-        title: Day at leisure in Kempur
+        title: Day at leisure in Khempur
         content: >-
           Today is a free day to enjoy all that this Real Exotic Marigold Hotel has to offer.
 You may wish to take a walk around the quiet and